0x6B6/IPK1-OMEGA/README.md

 - `--interface` It is advisable to select the correct interface and check if it supports IPv4 or IPv6 addressing, if necessary.
 - `--timeout` A higher value may improve scan accuracy, but at the expense of speed.
 - `--verbose` Useful for debugging or when detailed information is needed
-- `--ratelimit` The default value is set to 1000 milliseconds, as many hosts rate-limit ICMP port unreachable messages.
-The Linux kernel typically limits ICMP destination unreachable messages to one per second, so it **should not** be modified if uncertain.
+- `--ratelimit` The default value is set to 1000 milliseconds, as many hosts rate-limit ICMP port unreachable messages [10].
+The Linux kernel typically limits ICMP destination unreachable messages to one per second, so it **should not** be modified if uncertain [3].
 - `--resend` Increases the likelihood of receiving a response, as packet loss may occur.

 #### Port selection formating